New Year’s Resolutions for you and our business…..

 As Warren Buffet suggests in the quote above, making a few significant right decisions will make a real difference.
 With New Year’s resolutions, set the right resolutions, limit the number and keep them simple – the KISS principle: keep it simple stupid.
 Using this principle, they are more likely to be effective and result in changing your habits.

-Here are three resolutions you could consider for 2018 with three aims of being positive and habit forming, changing your mindset and having a positive impact on you, your business and your team.
+Here are three resolutions you could consider for next year with three aims of being positive and habit forming, changing your mindset and having a positive impact on you, your business and your team.

 Resolution 1: Ask More Questions